videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/stream-class/methods.md

 ### pause()

-- It is used to pause the stream.
+- By using `pause()`, a participant can pause the stream of Remote Participant.
 - All participants will receive a [`streamPaused`](../participant-class/events#streampaused) event with [`stream`](introduction) object

 #### Returns